MengLinMaker/Hip-Motion-Capture/Software/README.md

-# Hip motion capture- Software
+# Hip Motion Capture- Software

 Visualisation software using [Three.js](https://threejs.org/), which is a WebGL wrapper, and the experimental Web Serial API.
 Accepts a data stream consisting of gyroscope, accelerometer, magnetometer and quaternion for each sensor.